On the Indecisiveness of Kelly-Strategyproof Social Choice Functions: Introduction

+All these results rely on two auxiliary statements (\Cref{lem:NU,lem:CL}) which discuss the relationship between decisive, nominating, and vetoing groups of voters.
+Roughly, these concepts address how much influence a group of voters has when acting unanimously, e.g., a group of voters is decisive if it can ensure a subset of its best alternatives to be chosen and vetoing if it can ensure its unique least preferred alternative not to be chosen.
+Due to their universality, these lemmas may be of independent interest.
+Our results can also be interpreted in the context of randomized social choice (where the outcome is a lottery over the alternatives instead of a set of alternatives).
+In more detail, all our axioms can be transferred to the randomized setting, and thus we also derive strong impossibilities for randomized social choice.

-For rank-based and support-based SCFs, we show that Pareto-optimality and strategyproofness imply that every voter is a nominator, i.e., the resulting choice sets contain at least one most preferred alternative of every voter.
-In the case of ranked-based SCFs, this entails an impossibility whereas for support-based SCFs it demonstrates a high degree of indecisiveness.
-For non-imposing SCFs, we show that strategyproofness implies that a Condorcet loser has to be returned in at least one preference profile.
-The latter result remarkably holds without imposing fairness conditions such as anonymity or neutrality.
-Even though these results are rather negative, they are important to improve our understanding of strategyproof SCFs.
-Much more positive results are obtained by making minuscule adjustments to the assumptions such as restricting the domain of preferences to strict preferences \citep{Bran11c}, weakening the underlying notion of strategyproofness \citep{Nehr00a}, or replacing strategic manipulation with strategic abstention \citep{BBGH18a}.
+Even though our main results are rather negative, they are important to improve our understanding of strategyproof SCFs.
+Much more positive results are obtained by making minuscule adjustments to the assumptions such as restricting the domain of preferences to strict preferences, weakening the underlying notion of strategyproofness, or replacing strategic manipulation with strategic abstention \shortcite<see, e.g.,>{Nehr00a,Bran11c,BBGH18a}.
 In all of these cases, a small number of support-based Condorcet extensions such as the top cycle, the uncovered set, the minimal covering set, and the essential set constitute appealing positive examples.

-Our results can also be interpreted in the context of randomized social choice.
-When transferred to this setting, Kelly-strategyproofness is weaker than weak \sd-strategyproofness and we thus obtain three strong impossibilities.